Anton Arensky: Music

-Pyotr Ilyich Tchaikovsky was the greatest influence on Arensky's musical compositions.
-Indeed, Rimsky-Korsakov said, "In his youth, Arensky did not escape some influence from me; later, the influence came from Tchaikovsky.
+Pyotr Ilyich Tchaikovsky was the most important influence on Arensky's mature musical language.
+Nikolai Rimsky-Korsakov famously wrote: "In his youth, Arensky did not escape some influence from me; later, the influence came from Tchaikovsky.
 He will quickly be forgotten."
-The perception that he lacked a distinctive personal style contributed to long-term neglect of his music, though in recent years, a large number of his compositions have been recorded.
-Especially popular are the Variations on a Theme of Tchaikovsky for string orchestra, Op.
-35a - arranged from the slow movement of Arensky's 2nd string quartet, and based on one of Tchaikovsky's Songs for Children, Op.
-54.
+The perception that Arensky lacked a strongly individual style contributed to the long-term neglect of much of his music, though his chamber works and some orchestral pieces continued to attract performers.